 Related: To make sure you are not seen by animals, you can wear the OutderDo Camo Suit which is under $30.
 It is a body suit that has 3D leaves attached for a realistic look.

 Dimensions: 12.1 x 2.2 x 0.9 inches

-Features: Satin-finished stainless steel blade, Sturdy kraton rubber handle with white washers, Durable leather sheath, Straight edge, 7.5-inch AUS-8 steel fixed blade, Kraton handle
+Specific features: Satin-finished stainless steel blade, sturdy Kraton rubber handle with white washers, durable leather sheath, straight edge, 7.5 inch AUS-8 steel fixed blade, Kraton handle

-Description: We have always been a fan of SOG because of their high quality specialty knives so we didn’t hesitate including this knife on the list.
-If you are looking for a bowie that’s both sharp and tough, the SOG Creed Fixed Blade CD01-L is an easy recommendation.
+Description: We have always been a fan of SOG because of their high quality specialty knives so we didn’t hesitate to include this knife on the list.
+If you are looking for a bowie that’s both sharp and tough, the SOG Creed Fixed Blade is an easy recommendation.

 One thing we’ve noticed right away is the thickness of the blade which is almost twice as thick as most army knives.
 Combine that thick profile with the AUS-8 steel sharpness, you get a formidable tool for chopping and piercing.